JonLamy/tp/docs/DeveloperGuide.md

 6. The result of the find command is displayed to the user

 ![Activity diagram for execution of a findc command](images/FindContactActivityDiagram.png)

-<div style="text-align: center">Activity diagram of findc command execution</div>
+Activity diagram of findc command execution

-![Interactions Inside the Logic Component for the `find n/ Lab 2` Command](images/FindTasksSequenceDiagram.png)
-<div style="text-align: center">Sequence diagram of find command execution</div>
+![Interactions Inside the Logic Component for the `find n/ Lab 2` Command](images/FindTasksSequenceDiagram.png) Sequence diagram of find command execution

-<p></p>
-<div style="text-align: center">Note: The implementation flow and the activity and sequence diagrams are similar for both the find and findc commands</div>
+Note: The implementation flow and the activity and sequence diagrams are similar for both the `find` and `findc` commands

 #### Design Considerations